-One of the main reasons for your TikTok videos not posting is due to a weak or unstable internet connection.
+One of the main reasons for your TikTok videos not posting is due to a weak or unstable internet connection, inhibiting the upload process.
 Don’t worry, you’re not gonna need lightning speeds just to upload a short TikTok video.
 Only that with moderate internet speeds, your uploading speed may be slowed down.
 Therefore, just briefly check the WiFi or Mobile Internet symbol on your phone’s Status Bar.

 If you’re on WiFi, make sure that the WiFi symbol is showing on the status bar, and you have at least 1 or 2 bars.